Species Sponsorship packs

 Ancient Stiperstones Holly

-Costing £20, your gift package will include a personalised certificate, a double-sided illustrated A4 fact sheet and a large photograph of your selected species.
+Costing £20, your gift package will include a certificate, a double-sided illustrated A4 fact sheet, a large photograph of your selected species and a gift card with your presonalised message.

 There is space on the order form for you provide the name and address of the recipient, as well as a message.
 Or you can sponsor a species for yourself!